 They serve an all-day breakfast menu that consist of the Filipino breakfast staple – the silog.
 “Silog” is a term for a Filipino meal consisting of Sinangag (fried rice) and Itog (eggs).
 A prefix like Toci- for Tocino, Chori – for Chorizo, Tap- for Tapa, Bang- for Bangus (milkfish) is added depending on which main viand you want to go with your Silog.
 And it is usually served with a side of pickled relished.

 Now don’t get me wrong Eggs Fro Breakfast also serves other meals with eggs other then the Silogs.
 You may also want to try their Eggs Benedict, Eggs Benjamin, or an Omelette.
 If you’re feeling adventurous, you might want to try One Pan Breakfast.
 It consist of sausage, corned beef, bacon, mushroom, eggs, and tomato and cucumber slices.

-Eggs For Breakfast is a fitting name for this quaint cafe that serves breakfast meals with eggs on them but they also have delectable desserts.
+This dainty & quiet cafe has a fitting name with a menu full of breakfast meals with eggs on most of them but they also have delectable desserts, so you need not worry.
 We went with vanilla crepe to finish off a hearty meal.

 Eggs for Breakfast